-A few months ago, I was intrigued to learn of a new chapter in Jay’s work: co-leading a startup called Spider ERC that helps small businesses and nonprofits obtain a Covid-era stimulus credit called the Employee Retention Credit.
+A few months ago, I was intrigued to learn of a new chapter in Jay’s work: founding an organization that helps small businesses and nonprofits obtain a Covid-era stimulus credit called the Employee Retention Credit.
 You may have received robocalls or random emails about the ERC (or ERTC), as it’s called, but it is a real program, available to any business or organization that had W2 employees in 2020 or 2021.
 This includes churches, retreat centers, small businesses, you name it — even if you received PPP at the time.
 (Here’s a one-page summary of the ERC written by the US government.)
-The rules are a bit complex, and contrary to the hype not everyone qualifies, but I was intrigued enough to talk with Jay and his business partners about how it all works.
+The rules are a bit complex, and contrary to the hype not everyone qualifies, but I was intrigued enough to talk with Jay about how it all works.

-Long story short, I decided to join their team.
+Long story short, I decided to join forces with him.
 On this blog I talk a lot about integrating our spiritual values and our practical livelihoods, and this is one way I’m doing that.
 I want to help small businesses and organizations I resonate with obtain the money (which often runs into tens or hundreds of thousands of dollars) to which they’re legally entitled.
 Like Jay, I want to do it with integrity and in alignment with my spiritual values.
-And this is part of my sustainability as well: SpiderERC and I only get paid on commission — there’s no cost upfront — but it is a for-profit venture.
+And this is part of my sustainability as well: we only get paid on commission — there’s no cost upfront — but it is a for-profit venture.
 In our society, the spiritual work I do is often not sustainable financially; for me, this is a great way to build a sustainable living for myself and others.

 So, I see this as a real win-win.
 If your small business, your faith community, your anything had W2 employees in 2020 or 2021, let’s talk.
 Here’s a form to fill out to check if you’re eligible and learn more.
 You won’t be put on an email list, you won’t get annoying calls or emails, and of course there’s no obligation of any kind.
 Check it out if you’re interested in receiving funds for your organization!